 - Are there other identity factors that affect cyberbullying behaviour and/or victimization (e.g. geography, socio-economic status)?

-- Are the long-term impacts of cyberbullying the same for boys and girls?
+- Are the long-term impacts of cyberbullying the same for boys, girls and gender-diverse youth?

 - In consulting with youth, have you considered boys and girls with varied backgrounds?